-Launched at the end of 2017, Karratha STEM Centre is a newly funded project from Rio Tinto which seeks to engage and upskill Aboriginal and Torres Strait Islander Children in STEM.
-The children must demonstrate academic aptitude in these subjects and a commitment to their education.
+Launched in October 2018, Karratha STEM Centre is a new Rio Tinto funded program that seeks to engage and upskill Aboriginal and Torres Strait Islander children in STEM.

 The students learning is based inside and outside of the purpose built STEM laboratory, located at Tambrey Primary School.
 The program also extends to educational trips and time spent with the Foundation’s STEM Centre in Wickham and Learning Club in Roebourne.